A prescription for radical change

 Given the growing avalanche of criticism concerning public education, the announcement of the Picot Taskforce in July 1987 may well have been a pre-emptive strike by the office of embattled Minister of Education, Russell Marshall.
 Certainly, the choice of members reflected a belated realisation that the policy environment had radically altered.
 Taskforce chairman Brian Picot, for example, had a prominent background in the retail industry, a fact subsequently highlighted by opponents of the reforms as prima facie evidence of a neoliberal conspiracy to privatize state education.
-Here the similarities ended, however, for, in addition to being the director of several companies and a past-President of the Auckland Chamber of Commerce, Picot had worked for the National Development Conference and the New Zealand Planning Council as well as having been a University of Auckland councillor, a record that made him attractive both to the Labour Cabinet and to senior education officials.
+Picot was the director of several companies and a past-President of the Auckland Chamber of Commerce, but he had also worked for the National Development Conference and the New Zealand Planning Council as well as having been a University of Auckland councillor.
+Such a record made him attractive both to the Labour Government cabinet and to senior education officials.
 Picot had also authored several papers on contemporary industrial and social issues in which he had expressed admiration for the Scandinavian consensus model of industrial conciliation and distaste for what he saw as an unhealthy social divisiveness.

 The second meeting of the Taskforce, on 17 August, examined more closely the possible advantages and disadvantages of devolving authority.
 The ensuing discussion centred on the inevitable tensions between central and local control that had been so astutely identified by commentators such as Leicester Webb some fifty years previously.
 Like Webb, Taskforce members highlighted the competing interests likely to be present in any devolved system, emphasising the need for controls specifically designed to forestall arbitrary action.
 Opportunities for choice of school, however, were to be maximised for all groups, especially for those holding strong views about what schools should provide.